Sub-Module 1.1: Introduction & Basic Images

 Step 3: Examine our two images

-There are some other differences in the packages installed and the tools avaialble.
+There are some other differences in the packages installed and the tools available.
 List the images just built.
 Note that the hardened image is just over half the size of the UBI based image.

 podman images my-flasksite